 NYU Winthrop Hospital is accredited by the Accreditation Council for Graduate Medical Education (ACGME).
 We participate in the National Resident Matching Program (NRMP) and will begin recruitment for the 2018-2019 academic year in the fall of 2017.
 If you are a superior physician with aspirations to develop exceptional skills in the specialty of palliative medicine, we invite you to apply to our program.
 Please contact us with any questions.

 - Jeffrey Berger, MD

-Winthrop-University Hospital is committed to excellence in graduate medical education.
-An Independent Academic Medical Center located on Long Island, Winthrop’s 600-bed tertiary care hospital sponsors exceptional graduate medical education programs and is a Clinical Campus for the Stony Brook University School of Medicine.
+NYU Winthrop Hospital is committed to excellence in graduate medical education.
+An Independent Academic Medical Center located on Long Island, NYU Winthrop’s 600-bed tertiary care hospital sponsors exceptional graduate medical education programs and is a Clinical Campus for the Stony Brook University School of Medicine.

 - Active inpatient consultation service seeing more than 1000 patients annually

 - A year-long longitudinal continuity experience treating patients in outpatient palliative care and supportive oncology practices

 - Pediatric palliative consultation rotation at Memorial Sloan Kettering Cancer Center